-Horses: The horses are mostly Jordanian Arabs and Arab crosses.
+Horses: Mostly Jordanian Arabs and Arab crosses.
 The majority are mares, averaging about 15hh to 15.2hh and are generally fairly narrow in build.
-They are responsive to ride with quite a lively, spirited temperament, though they are also very sensitive and sensible making them easy to handle.
-They are tough and strong, and extremely well cared for and are looked after to european standards.
+They are responsive to ride with quite a lively, spirited temperament, although they are also very sensitive and sensible making them easy to handle.
+They are tough, strong, extremely well cared for and looked after to european standards.
 Tack is good quality English style (Wintec type saddles) with saddle blankets that have pockets for personal belongings, cameras etc. Riders are expected to groom and tack up their own horse.
 Rides are normally limited to a maximum of 10 guests.

-Hours: There is usually between 4 and 6 hours riding a day, moving from camp to camp, although this may vary with the itinerary, weather and time of year.
+Hours: Usually between 4 and 6 hours riding a day, moving from camp to camp, although this varies with the itinerary, weather and time of year.

-Accommodation on the standard rides is in a combination of hotels and camps.
-Hotels are used when staying in Amman and Wadi Mousa (Petra) and simple camps are used when riding.
-Hotels are 2*-3* with twin / double rooms with private bathroom - but you can upgrade for instance to the wonderfully opulent Kempinski 5* Hotel.
-Camping accommodation is quite basic.
-Camps are usually mobile, temporary camps set up as you go along by the back up team which includes a cook.
-Small two man dome tents are used for sleeping (individual tents are provided for those travelling alone), with comfortable 3'' foam pads / mattresses provided.
-Sleeping bags are required and you are expected to put up your own tent (very easy!) and carry your own luggage.
-A small wash tent is usually set up and some water may be heated on the fire for washing - though limited amounts.
+Accommodation is in a combination of camps and simple hotels when staying in Amman, Wadi Mousa (Petra) and Aqaba.
+Hotels are local 2*-3* with twin / double rooms with private bathroom - adjustments and upgrades are possible if you wish, for example, to include the wonderfully opulent Kempinski 5* Hotel at the Dead Sea.
+Camping is quite basic, with small mobile camps set up by the back up team, as you go along.
+Small two man dome tents are provided for sleeping (individual tents for those travelling alone), with comfortable 3'' foam mattresses (you need your own sleeping bag).
+There is a camp cook but you are expected to put up your own tent (very easy!) and carry your own luggage.
+A small wash tent is usually set up and water may be heated on the fire for washing - though limited amounts.